paramountgroup/RESTful-API-with-Nodejs/README.md

-# Express.JS Exercise with Node.js

-In this exercise you will practice a creation of a web service that respond with the block hash.
+# RESTful-API-wth-Node.js

+*Udacity Blockchain developer project RESTful Web API with Node.js Framework by Bob Ingram
+ *
+ * This program creates a web API using Node.js framework that interacts with my private blockchain
+ * and submits and retrieves data using an application like postman or url on localhost port 8000
+ *
+ * The boilerplate code for this project was taken from the Udacity Web Services with Node.js lesson 2
+ * practise express.js exercise

 ## Steps to follow